initialed85/djangolang/README.md

 - [DONE] Have an abstraction for distributed locking
   - [DONE] Support table-level locks (including w/ a safe timeout-retry strategy for concurrent competing locks)
   - [TODO] Support advisory locks
+- [WIP] Some sort of "model-first" abstraction to sugar up the process of writing a database schema in SQL
+  - [DONE] YAML or JSON structure to describe objects and relationships
+  - [DONE] Generate table SQL
+    - [DONE] Unique-on constraints (well, indexes)
+  - [DONE] Generate foreign key SQL
+    - [DONE] One-to-many / many-to-one
+    - [DONE] One-to-one
+    - [DONE] Many-to-many
+      - [TODO] Cleaner abstraction on the generated Djangolang side for using this
+  - [TODO] Get it wired into the Djangolang entrypoint
 - [TODO] Have some typed-error patterns
 - [TODO] Extend the query parameters so that they're repeated for loaded referenced-by foreign objects
 - [TODO] Come up with something for aggregations